GerlechJen/UFOs/README.md

 This way when the user is done inputting the different search criteria, the "Filter Table" button can be clicked to update the table.

 Also, I will recommend that a "Clear Table" button be included underneath the "Filter Table" button.
+The code that would create this button is shown below:

+```html
+<li class="list-group" class="btn-dark">
+    <button id ="clear-btn" type="button" class="btn-dark"> Clear Table</button>
+</li>
+```

 This button would be clicked to clear all filters applied.
 With that, the table would go back to the default state without manually deleting every single entry.

 These added features are also more interactive compared to what we have currently.
 The two additional buttons suggested, have names on them that  explain their use.
 Therefore, any new visitor to the webpage knows exactly what to do while navigating the webpage.
-The code that could have created the 'Clear Tabl"e button is shown below:

-```html
-<li class="list-group" class="btn-dark">
-    <button id ="clear-btn" type="button" class="btn-dark"> Clear Table</button>
-</li>
-```
 Also the filters like city, state and country should not be case sensitive.
 As it stands now it is case sensitive and if the city for instance is spelt capitalized,